VelasquezAlejandro044/database-exercises/til.md

 ## 10/12/2021

 "Practicing sewing/designing clothes?
 If all you have is expensive cloth, you'll never want to cut and learn to sew.
 No one learns to drive in a Ferrari on a mountain road." - Kathleen Dollard

+## 10/13/2021

+Numpay arrays are amazing.
+They let you operate on them more eficient tha normal.
+Exites to elearn about pandas

+“ou just listen to your gut, okay?
+And on your way down to your gut, check in with your heart.
+Between those two things, they'll let you know what's what.
+They make good harmony, like two-thirds of Bone Thugs-N-Harmony, you know what I mean?” - Ted Lasso